 School Messenger provides telephone and e-mail notification of school closings, emergencies and announcements to parents.
 In order to receive calls from School Messenger, your current home and/or mobile phone must be on file at your child’s school.
 If you have had changes in contact information, please notify your child’s principal.

 The Putnam County Adult Learning Center is located at the Career & Technical Center.
 For more information on registering for classes call 304-586-2411.

-GED testing is conducted monthly.
+GED is being replaced the TASC (Test Assessing Secondary Completion).
+Beginning in February 2014, testing will be conducted monthly.
 Please call 304-586-0500 ext.
 1150 for details.
 The schedule is available on the Community Members page under Parents & Community at the left.

 Putnam County Schools provides assistance to students who meet the definition of homeless as described by the McKinney-Vento Homeless Assistance Act.
 See the file cabinet at the bottom of the page for more information or complaint procedures.

 Putnam County Schools offers a variety of summer support programs.
 For more information, please visit the Curriculum & Instruction and Exceptional Education pages found under the Central Office menu.
 Applications for programs are available in the file cabinet below.

 Taking Advanced Placement courses in high school can send a powerful message to colleges that you’re ready for them.
 A number of studies show that students who take AP courses are much more likely to complete college.
 In an effort to strengthen our AP program, Putnam County Schools has enacting new AP initiatives.

 Students who take AP courses will earn a weighted grade for each course.
 Weighted grades make it possible for students’ grade point averages to rise above a 4.0.